pavel-kirienko/o1heap/README.md

 The codebase is extremely compact (<500 LoC) and is therefore trivial to validate.

 The allocator is designed to be portable across all conventional architectures, from 8-bit to 64-bit systems.
-Multi-threaded environments are supported with the help of external synchronization hooks provided by the application.

 ## Design